jayelm/colorista/README.md

 randomColorStyle
 ================

-Randomize CSS color styles using JavaScript.
+Randomly change the color of HTML elements.